vkunamneni1/Fibre/README.md

-# Fibre - Scraper for current and upcoming albums
+# Fibre - web scraper for current and upcoming albums

 A Python based web scraper for extracting album data from albumoftheyear.org, which collects both currently released albums and upcoming (soon to be released) albums.